PepeLoperenaa/talmud_online/README.md

 ## Test case 1
-In this test case the players find card number 10 which has a special ability and they can see one more of their cards.
-Remeber that from the start of the game, only 2 of the 4 cards are visible.
+In this test case the players find card number 10 which has a special ability, and they can see one more of their cards.
+Remember that from the start of the game, only 2 of the 4 cards are visible.

 | Object type   | Object name   | Score    |value|Cards[4]|Method|Output|
 | ------------- |:-------------:|----------|-----|--------|------|-----:|